 A non-denominational forum for those pursuing the conservation and sustainable future of historic places of worship.

-The Urban Panel provides expertise to help local authorities, development agencies and others to engage in major regeneration of historic towns and cities.
+The Historic Places Panel (formerly Urban Panel) provides a broad spectrum of independent expertise to help local authorities and others engage in the regeneration and revitalisation of historic places.